-At high turbidity levels, straightforward measurement of scattered light intensity without color compensation first displays reduced sensitivity.
-After a maximum reading has been reached, the reading will decline even though the concentration is rising (curve a).
+At high turbidity levels, straightforward measurement of scattered light intensity without colour compensation first displays reduced sensitivity.
+After a maximum reading has been reached, the reading will decline even though the concentration is rising (Fig. 29, red curve).
 This is caused by the phenomenon of multiple scatter: the particles closer to the light source tend to screen off the incident light, and the scattered light is unable to propagate freely.

 Fig. 29: Scattered light behaviour with and without compensation

 With a dual beam system, the reversal of the characteristic curve can be prevented.
 The measuring system (Fig. 9) is identical with colour compensation.
 Parallel to the standard turbidity measurement, a reference beam passes right through the medium.
 As a result of the formation of the quotient of both readings, the characteristic curve (Fig. 29, blue curve) becomes clear.